-The city’s jail oversight board promised Tuesday to propose new limits on solitary confinement — but not until September.
+The city’s jail oversight board promised Tuesday to propose new limits on solitary confinement — but not until the fall.

 The announcement came at a Board of Correction hearing dominated by the story Layleen Polanco, a 27-year-old transgender woman who died locked up alone in a Rikers Island cell on June 7.
 Her death has spurred calls for everything from reform of solitary confinement rules to outright elimination of the practice.

 The three-hour hearing brimmed with emotional testimony as speakers invoked Polanco as well as their own experiences behind bars.